NekoApocalypse/react-leaflet-prototyping/NOTES.md

 ** The example code is different from reference code ** ** Reference code does not work without ES7 **

+## ALL components should be observer

+See *How Multiple Components Will Render* section in [https://mobx.js.org/best/react.html](MobX documentation).

+Also, see `./components/MobxRouterTest.jsx` to see potential consequences.

+When passing props to non-observer components, make sure the props are **immutable**.

+Specifically: If parent component pass observable object `author` to child component, and child component access `author.name`, parent component will not react to `author.name`.

 ## Other Problems: